 Ask the vet if there's anything you should bring.
-For instance, you may need to bring your pet's food since he or she should stick to his or her regular diet, especially after going through surgery.
-You may want to bring a blanket to make him or her feel comfortable when you carry him or her to the car.
+For instance, you may need to bring your pet's food since they should stick to their regular diet, especially after going through surgery.

 Prepare a Space at Home

 Prepare a room or area for your pet to recover when he or she gets home.
-Fido needs a quiet, comfortable spot away from other pets and children who may bother him or her.
+Your pet will need a quiet, comfortable spot away from other pets and children who may bother him or her.